-2. Assets - Revisions may be needed if the value of assets has increased or decreased significantly, or they are no longer owned.
+2. Assets.
+Revisions may be needed if the value of assets has increased or decreased significantly or if they are no longer owned.
 For example, if you specifically leave your home to one of your children, and later sell it, you may want to change the distribution of your other assets

 Also, keep in mind that an unmarried couple living together may want to leave assets to each other but in order to make an inheritance happen, it must generally be spelled out in a will.